 Patrick M. Ohana

-Medical writer who prefers to read and write fiction and some nonfiction, though the latter may appear at times as the former.anthi-and-m.com
+A medical writer who reads and writes fiction and some nonfiction, although the latter may appear at times like the former. https://patrick-m-ohana.anthi-and-m.com

 Bomb Shelter Pet

 My fifteenth year presented me with a forgotten friend.
 I found her one morning, practically starving, having been accidentally imprisoned in the building’s bomb shelter.
 She was only a few months old, and readily adopted my petting hand.
 I brought her some food and thus found myself, once again, the caregiver of my favourite creature.

 Nobody can hear a scream in the vacuum of space, or so they say.
 Souls can.
 Well, at least mine could, and it will anew when I get the chance to travel through space again.
 We were handed a sabbatical away from space, except that it means nine years here.
 Most call it, Heaven, but I deem it a dull Hell, where fires have been replaced by waterfalls.
 I have nothing against water falling à la Niagara and other such monumental cascades, but all the time, everywhere, forever become deadening, even to a soul, at least mine.
 I often wonder about Milton's words in Paradise Lost: Better to reign in Hell than serve in Heaven.
 'Tis better to be dead, I think, most of the time.